Colombia court decriminalizes abortion, adding to regional momentum

 “A woman doesn’t need to abort when her pregnancy is unwanted or presents complications,” tweeted María del Rosario Guerra, a Colombian senator and outspoken opponent of abortion rights.
 “She needs public policies, social accompaniment and options for life, not the offer of abortion as the first and only way out.”

-While abortion rights activists celebrated the decision, many had hoped the court would rule in favor of total decriminalization of the procedure.
+While abortion rights activists celebrated the decision on Monday, many had hoped the court would rule in favor of total decriminalization of the procedure.
 Barriers to abortion access would continue to persist in Colombia for the most vulnerable, some said, even for those who meet the legal requirements.

 Such was the case for a young woman who sought out an abortion three years ago and spoke in an interview about her ordeal on the condition of anonymity to protect her privacy.
-Diagnosed with bipolar disorder when she was 12 years old, she said she was a victim of sexual abuse at a young age and struggled with homelessness for part of her life.
+Diagnosed with bipolar disorder when she was 12, she said she was a victim of sexual abuse at a young age and struggled with homelessness for part of her life.
 She argued to her health provider that her pregnancy posed a danger to her mental health and would make her eligible for an abortion.
 “Every time the baby kicked, all I felt was fear and despair,” the woman said.

 While a doctor initially approved her request for an abortion, the woman was later forcibly admitted to a hospital by psychiatrists who said she was suffering from “abortion idealization,” according to a lawsuit she filed in 2020.
 She eventually gave birth “against my will” to a baby boy, a child she loves but is unable to care for.
 The toddler is in the custody of his father.

 “These rights only exist for women with money.
 If I had money … my life would be a different story,” the woman said.
 “It’s not an easy decision for anyone.
-It’s one you make thinking less about your own conditions and more about what life will be like for the other, for the one inside of you. ”
+It’s one you make thinking less about your own conditions and more about what life will be like for the other, for the one inside of you.”